pywbem/pywbemtools/docs/pywbemclicommands.rst

 Qualifier command group
 -----------------------

-The **qualifier** command group defines commands that act on CIMQualifierDeclaration objects in the WBEM server including:
+The ``qualifier`` command group has commands that act on CIM qualifier

-This group consists of the following commands:
+declarations:

 * :ref:`qualifier get command` - Get a qualifier declaration.
 * :ref:`qualifier enumerate command` - List the qualifier declarations in a